Karleener/FreeDcpPlayer/README.md

 The program won't work on Maxwell architecture or older (GTX 9xx series)

 If you disable "Full resolution" , image is screened with a 100% scale (One screen pixel = one image pixel).
+Real time 4k decoding/rendering can be slow.
+You can "Enable Half resolution decoding" in order to accelerate.

 The program will generate a freedcpplayer.log file if the box “Log” is checked.